CodSeqCP01/codseqcp/README.md

 or you can use the CODSEQCP conda installation to escape the hurdles of installing individual requirements separately

-	# be sure you have anaconda or its ligter version "miniconda" installed;
+	# be sure you have anaconda or its lighter version "miniconda" installed;

 	# download the conda environment file here;